shuang133/HPCC-Project/README.md

 4. Click publish.
 5. Now when you check the empty table you created, it should contain the message you just published.

-You have now successfully transferred data from HPCC Systems (Roxie server) into BigQuery using the Pub/Sub messaging service.
+You have now successfully transferred data from HPCC Systems (Landing Zone) into BigQuery using the Pub/Sub messaging service.

-**Important:** If you are only publishing one message at a time or multiple messages, but not frequently, you can skip the next steps (publish messages with Java).
+**Important:** If you are only publishing one message at a time or multiple messages, but not frequently or entire files, you can skip the next steps (publish messages with Java).

 ### Publish Messages in Pub/Sub (Automation using Java) ###
 1. Read over this Pub/Sub guide and reference the sample code to write your own program: https://cloud.google.com/pubsub/docs/publisher.
 (I used this to help write my Java program)
+This website is also a good reference for converting a csv file into JSON:

-2. If you decide to code in Java, here are a few snippets of my program (you can view the entire program under the Pub/Sub folder):
+3. If you decide to code in Java, here are a few snippets of my program (you can view the entire program under the Pub/Sub folder):

 <img width="885" alt="Screenshot 2024-07-25 at 4 04 51 PM" src="https://github.com/user-attachments/assets/4e1f9a95-a310-4d21-9b6f-7ef65c3acca0">